ryanpfalz/azure-sql-mi-devops/README.md

 #### Verifying the Connection

-- From the VM, you can verify the connectivity over the peering/network link by running the following PowerShell command: `Test-NetConnection -computer <private endpoint>.database.windows.net -port 1433`.
+- From the self-hosted runner VM, you can verify the connectivity over the peering/network link by running the following PowerShell command: `Test-NetConnection -computer <private endpoint>.database.windows.net -port 1433`.
 - A script that can be run locally on the runner to test the connection and build/deploy steps prior to running the GitHub Action is in `etc/runner-build-test.ps1`.

 #### Running the CI/CD Action

-- After the virtual networks are peered, you may run the `SQL-MI-CICD` GitHub Action to deploy the sample database to the SQL Managed Instance.
+- After the virtual networks are peered/linked and tested, you may run the `SQL-MI-CICD` GitHub Action to deploy the SQL Project into the sample database in the SQL Managed Instance server.

 ## Architecture & Workflow